 The Report is required to be published annually.

-The Sustainability Report has been prepared according to the GRI Sustainability Reporting Standards, issued in 2016 by GRI (Global Reporting Initiative), according to “in accordance core” option.
+The Sustainability Report has been prepared according to the GRI Sustainability Reporting Standards, of Global Reporting Initiative, according to “in accordance core” option.

 For each theme evidence is given on its materiality in relation to the Group activities, the risks connected, the Company’s policies and commitments and the results obtained and monitored using ad hoc indicators capable of representing the results in terms of management.